 Shifting from an education system that prized compliance and success over questioning and failure, is an important conversation to provoke.
 We need to have frank discussions about the role of failure in learning and our schools.
 I have two problems with this new found love of failure.
 First, I don’t really know what you mean by failure and second, what happens when failure is inevitable?

 The word failure is being used to talk about everything from students struggling to make a circuit light up, getting a failing grade, making an error on a spelling test, design setbacks on projects and not getting into your first college choice.
 The range of the word use has diluted its meaning.
 I had a conversation with my friend John Spencer who talked about the difference between mistakes, imperfections, and failures.
 It seems many lump these all together.
-There is a big difference between someone making a mistake on a test on a driver’s test and not getting … Read the rest
+There is a big difference between someone making … Read the rest

 I believe strongly in debate and civil discourse.
 I’ve gone so far as to design a course that explores what this looks like particularly online.
 I’ve not hesitated to critique language and ideas I think may be harmful.